 Dr. LaBarbera’s laboratory is engaged in preclinical drug discovery and development aimed at translating effective therapies targeting cancer, diabetes, and microbial infection.
 A major focus is to identify novel therapeutics that specifically target the mechanisms controlling aberrant epithelial-mesenchymal transition (EMT).
 EMT is linked to the pathology of the most prominent human diseases, including: fibrosis, diabetes, and cancer progression and metastasis.
-The LaBarbera lab uses a multidisciplinary approach to accomplish encompassing high-throughput and high-content screening (HTS/HCS) to identify small molecule probes or lead therapeutic agents; 3D tissue culture models for HTS/HCS discovery, natural products small molecule library development, medicinal chemistry, pharmacology, and mechanism of action studies with lead compounds.
-Please visit the LaBarbera lab website (currently under construction) to learn more about ongoing research projects and collaborations, lab members, and other opportunities for students and fellows.
+The LaBarbera lab is a multidisciplinary research program focused on drug discovery and development, including: (1) high-throughput and high-content screening (HTS/HCS); (2) developing novel tumor organoid models for 3D HTS/HCS drug discovery; (3) in vitro, cell-based and in vivo lead compound mechanism of action determination and pharmacology; (4) computer aided drug design (CADD) and medicinal chemistry.

 Publications on PubMed Central